muqiuhan/muqiuhan.github.io/source/_posts/Dealing-with-complex-dependency-injection-in-FSharp.md

 - Maybe aside of the logger we may be needing a separate telemetry mechanism to count number of incoming request or password validation failures?
 That means another parameter.
 - Salt generation is pseudo-random process - it we want our function to be deterministic, we should probably parametrize it over explicitly passed `Random` as well.

 As you see, what seemed to be simple task at the beginning can quickly blow up out of proportion.
 As the number of arguments grows, the more nasty our wiring code eventually becomes.
-Quite common pattern is to hide all of that nastiness under the carpet a.k.a. **composition root**.
+Quite common pattern is to hide all of that nastiness under the carpet a.k.a. composition root.
 However this doesn't have to be the case.

 Below we'll cover another approach for dealing with dependencies - inspired by Scala [ZIO](https://medium.com/@pascal.mengelt/what-are-the-benefits-of-the-zio-modules-with-zlayers-3bf6cc064a9b?ref=bartoszsypytkowski.com) library - using incremental steps, from first principles to monadic bindings.